rust-lang-de/rustbook-de/src/ch04-02-references-and-borrowing.md

  --> src/main.rs:8:5
   |
 7 | fn change(some_string: &String) {
-  |                        ------- help: consider changing this to be a mutable reference: `&mut std::string::String`
+  |                        ------- help: consider changing this to be a mutable reference: `&mut String`
 8 |     some_string.push_str(" Welt");
   |     ^^^^^^^^^^^ `some_string` is a `&` reference, so the data it refers to cannot be borrowed as mutable

 error: aborting due to previous error

 For more information about this error, try `rustc --explain E0596`.
-error: could not compile `ownership`.
+error: could not compile `ownership`

 To learn more, run the command again with --verbose.
 ```